 I know that golf is mainly seen as a mans sport but I didn’t realise there would be so few ladies at the show.
-And even though entry to the show was free for women, once in the show I didn’t see much in the way of female clothing or other merchandise.
+Even though entry to the show was free for women, once in the show I didn’t see much in the way of female clothing or other merchandise.
+There is a huge gap in the market here for female golfers.
+Quite intimidating I imagine with all these boys toys and a market focused mostly on men.
 This really should change.

 I had lessons some fifteen years ago and I’ve never actually done anything with it.
 Never got any further than to driving range.
 Now we live in Scotland, where courses are ten-a-penny maybe I should re-fresh my skills and learn to play properly?

 Do you know of any golf clubs that are welcoming (scared) female (potential) golf players near Perth?